- affordable care act

 The Plans are governed by a Board of Trustees made up of 18 Union Trustees and 18 Producer Trustees.
 The Plans are governed by federal law, including the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code.
 Among other things, these laws require that assets of the plans can only be used to provide benefits to participants in the Plans and defray reasonable administrative costs.

-Health Plan benefits include hospitalization, major medical, dental, vision, mental health and chemical dependency benefits and life insurance.
+Health Plan benefits include hospitalization, major medical, dental, vision, mental health and substance abuse benefits and life insurance.
 Benefits are provided to working and retired participants and their dependents.
 The Plan currently has two "tiers" of benefits.
 A participant qualifies for one of the two tiers based on his or her earnings.

 Pension Plan benefits include a Regular Pension at age 65, a subsidized Early Retirement Pension for qualified participants at age 55, and a Disability Pension for totally disabled participants.
 Pensioners can choose from several different forms of payment when they retire.
 Benefits may also be payable to the beneficiaries of qualified participants who die before or after retirement.

 The Plans' main office is in Burbank, California and handles all major administrative functions, including the processing of pension and health plan claims, customer service, accounting, contribution collection and information technology services